jhap1982/giveituruguay/2012/2012-08-04 - Grant Park (Lollapalooza), Chicago, IL, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Dreams of a Samurai jam
+4. Dreams of a Samurai jam
-Otherside
+5. Otherside
-Look Around
+6. Look Around
-Throw Away Your Television
+7. Throw Away Your Television
-Can't Stop
+8. Can't Stop
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Suck My Kiss
+12. Suck My Kiss
-Under the Bridge
+13. Under the Bridge
-Goodbye Hooray
+14. Goodbye Hooray
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Brendan's Death Song
+17. Brendan's Death Song
-Give It Away
+18. Give It Away

 ## Notes